You may use it... I hope you will... but you are only allowed to use it if you accept all associated risk

 All rather mind bending and fun.
 Even if you don't ever buy or sell options, the prices at which options are changing hands can help you determine what "the market" thinks about a share's future prospects.
 (Yahoo also provides you with options prices.
 The calls and puts for, say, December, are on a separate page from those for, say, January.)

-(The remainder of this page is a little more dated than the material above here.)
+(The remainder of this page is very dated at August 2015.)

 ===